milvus-io/milvus-docs/site/en/userGuide/tools/attu_system.md

 ---
-id: insight_system.md
+id: attu_system.md
-related_key: insight
+related_key: attu
-summary: Milvus Insight, an intuitive GUI for Milvus service management.
+summary: Milvus Attu, an intuitive GUI for Milvus service management.
 ---

-# Monitor System with Insight
+# Monitor System with Attu

-This topic describes how to monitor your Milvus system with Insight.
+This topic describes how to monitor your Milvus system with Attu.

 ## System view